Updated April 7, 2023

 Java Collection Types, also know as Collection framework provides many interfaces and classes that will help to implement reusable collection data structures.
 These collection types provide an architecture to store and provide manipulation for a group of objects.
 In Java, be it any group of individual objects which are represented as a single unit is known as the Collection of objects.
 Based on this, JDK 1.2 has been introduced with Collection Framework and Types which has all the collection classes and interfaces.
 Some of the ready to use collections such as list, set, map, queue, and stack, etc. solve common problems that user deals with a group of homogenous and heterogeneous objects.
 Let us dig deeper into the topic of Collection types and get to know syntaxes for all Types.

-The Collection Types in Java consists of multiple interface where each interface is used to store a specific data type
+The Collection Types in Java consists of multiple interfaces where each interface is used to store a specific data type

-Iterable Interface: It is the root interface for the Collection framework.
-Collection interface extends the Iterable interface.
+It is the root interface for the Collection framework.
+The collection interface extends the Iterable interface.
 Hence, all the class and interface implement this interface.
 It contains only one abstract method which is the iterator.

-Collection Interface: It extends iterable interface and implemented by all the classes of collection framework.
+It extends the iterable interface and is implemented by all the classes of the collection framework.
 It contains all the methods of which every collection has like removing data, adding the data or clearing the data, etc.

-List Interface: It is the child interface of Collection interface and is dedicated to list-type data which is used to store ordered collection of data, also allowing duplicates.
-List interface is implemented by various classes such as Vector, Array List, Stack, etc. As all these subclasses implement a list, the user can instantiate the list object.
+It is the child interface of the Collection interface and is dedicated to list-type data which is used to store ordered collection of data, also allowing duplicates.
+The list interface is implemented by various classes such as Vector, Array List, Stack, etc. As all these subclasses implement a list, the user can instantiate the list object.

 “T” being the type of object.